hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-ssl-force admin acme.com

-The function forces SSL for the requested domain.
+This function forces SSL for the requested domain.

 *******************************************************************